School-University Partnership for Educational Research

 SUPER Annual Conference, Thursday 23rd June, 2016

 Our conference theme this year was 'Developing research-informed networked professionals to improve practice'.
 Before the conference, a small group of SUPER members (faculty, teachers, senior leaders) met in the morning for a SUPER 'hack' led by Dr Frank Cornelissen.
 Five mixed design teams were formed and each was tasked with designing smart, practical approaches to growing research networks among school colleagues.
 After lunch, the outcomes of the morning SUPER Hack became the starting point of the conference and the designed approaches were discussed with conference delegates.
 The conference programme also included meeting and planning time for schools, a variety of workshops led by schools' teacher research leads/teacher researchers, networking opportunities and dinner at Homerton College.
-A blog post with more details will follow soon.
 For a storify of tweets and images capturing the day, click here: https://storify.com/Blodwen123/super-conference-2016

 2016 Conference workshops: